James-P-D/WordSearch/README.md

 The Java application connects to an Erlang server for performing the actual search of words within the grid.
 To start the server type `erl -sname server -setcookie wordsearchcookie`, or alternatively, just run the `StartErlangServer.bat` [file](https://github.com/James-P-D/WordSearch/blob/master/src/WordSearch/src/StartErlangServer.bat).

-After starting the server, remember to enter `c("library.erl").` to compile our library:
+After starting the server, remember to enter `c("library.erl").` to compile our library.

 ![Screenshot](https://github.com/James-P-D/WordSearch/blob/master/StartServer.png)